bdancy2005/gene-expression-dancy/README.md

 # GTEx Gene Expression Analysis

 This is the final project for STT 303.
-We analyzed gene expression in heart and brain tissue using GTEx data.
+I analyzed gene expression in heart and brain tissue using GTEx data.

-## 📁 Files in This Repo
+## 📁 Files

 - 📝 **Report**: `Heart and Gene Analysis Report [Dancy].pdf`
 - 📊 **Slides**: `Heart and Gene Analysis [Dancy].pdf`